hashicorp/consul/middleware/etcd/README.md

 }
 ~~~

-* `stubzones` enable the stub zones feature.
+* `stubzones` enables the stub zones feature.
 The stubzone is *only* done in the etcd tree located
     under the *first* zone specified.
-* `path` the path inside etcd, defaults to "/skydns".
+* `path` the path inside etcd.
+Defaults to "/skydns".
-* `endpoint` the etcd endpoints, default to "http://localhost:2397".
+* `endpoint` the etcd endpoints.
+Defaults to "http://localhost:2397".
-* `upstream` upstream resolvers to be used resolve external names found in etcd, think CNAMEs
+* `upstream` upstream resolvers to be used resolve external names found in etcd (think CNAMEs)
   pointing to external names.
-If you want CoreDNS to act as a proxy for clients you'll need to add
+If you want CoreDNS to act as a proxy for clients, you'll need to add
   the proxy middleware.
 * `tls` followed the cert, key and the CA's cert filenames.
 * `debug` allow debug queries.
 Prefix the name with `o-o.debug.` to retrieve extra information in the
-  additional section of the reply in the form of text records.
+  additional section of the reply in the form of TXT records.

 ## Examples